luzologratien-lang/ISMI/README.md

 ### 3.4.
 ISMI Index Construction

 A category is classified as exhibiting positive momentum at quarter *t* if it has just recorded three consecutive quarters of positive shocks (at *t*, *t−1*, and *t−2*), and negative momentum if it has recorded three consecutive quarters of negative shocks.
-This is a direct translation of the original three-consecutive-months rule to a three-consecutive-quarters rule, reflecting the change in data frequency rather than a change in the underlying logic.[^1]
-[^1]:Across the sample, 11.8% of category-quarters exhibited positive momentum and 21.1% negative momentum, a similar order of magnitude to the 20% positive and 15% negative Lansing & Shapiro find for the US, with the difference explained by country, period, and quarterly vs. monthly frequency.
+This is a direct translation of the original three-consecutive-months rule to a three-consecutive-quarters rule, reflecting the change in data frequency rather than a change in the underlying logic.
+Across the sample, 11.8% of category-quarters exhibited positive momentum and 21.1% negative momentum, a similar order of magnitude to the 20% positive and 15% negative Lansing & Shapiro find for the US, with the difference explained by country, period, and quarterly vs. monthly frequency.

 The final index aggregates the category-level momentum signals using each category's current expenditure weight: